Home insurance offers you and your family financial security in the event of unfortunate incidents such as theft or fire.

 Did you know you can also get cashback on top of your home insurance policy to make it even cheaper?
 A quick and easy way to make sure you’re getting the best home insurance deal is to compare your options through Quidco Compare.
-You could also earn up to £28 cashback when you purchase a policy.
+You could also earn £28 cashback when you purchase a policy.

 There are two ways you can choose to pay for your home insurance policy: monthly or annually.
 If you can afford to pay for your policy upfront in one annual payment, it will work out cheaper than paying in monthly instalments.
 Monthly payments will cost more, as most insurers add interest on top of each monthly payment.

 If you can’t afford to pay for your policy in one go, consider taking out a zero-interest purchase credit card and spreading the cost interest-free over the duration of your policy.

 Home insurance can be divided into two main policies: